 Sometimes, Scrum Masters tend to motivate their teams by comparing the performance of various teams within the same company or organization.
 Such a move can be extremely damaging to the team’s morale.

-Team motivation using stress or fear can prove to be useful in the short-term but will cause extreme distress within the team in the long-run.
-Even though trying to out-perform other Scrum Teams can act as a natural inclination for teams to get the sense of winning-mentality – following this procedure over a lengthy period can lead to burn-out within the team.
+Team motivation using stress or fear can prove useful in the short term but will cause extreme distress within the team in the long run.
+Even though trying to outperform other Scrum Teams can act as a natural inclination for teams to get a sense of winning mentality, following this procedure over a lengthy period can lead to burnout within the team.

-The job of the Scrum Master should be to extract performance by showering a sense of mastery & accomplishment and not by any fear or stress.
+The job of the Scrum Master should be to extract performance by showering a sense of mastery and accomplishment, not by fear or stress.

 5. Prevents Any Conflict Within The Team

-In case the Scrum Master is inexperienced in this regard, then he or she should extend for assistance from the team members in this regard.
+If the Scrum Master is inexperienced in this regard, he or she should seek assistance from the team members.

 6. Follows A Similar Retrospective Format Every Sprint

-When a team is continuously working together for multiple Sprints and was able to deliver successful results, the team members can start experiencing complacency.
-One of the main reasons behind such an issue is that the same retrospective format that is being used in every Sprint can become repetitive or stale after some time.
-Using the same procedure, again and again, can stifle new ideas and innovation within the team members.
+When a team continuously works together for multiple Sprints and delivers successful results, the team members can start experiencing complacency.
+One of the main reasons behind such an issue is that the same retrospective format used in every Sprint can become repetitive or stale after some time.
+Using the same procedure repeatedly can stifle new ideas and innovation within the team members.

 To avoid such an issue, the Scrum Master should always change the format every two to three Sprints, so that the team can stay motivated over an extended period.